galaxyproject/galaxy-hub/content/projects/microbial/index.md

 ---
-description: "Whether you are analysing microbiome samples or bacterial isolates, long reads or short, shotgun or 16S, genomics transcriptomics or proteomics, this is the place to be!"
+description: "Whether you are analysing microbiome samples or bacterial isolates, long reads or short, shotgun or 16S, genomics, transcriptomics or proteomics, this is the place to be!"
 autotoc: true
 title: "Microbial data analysis in Galaxy"
 ---